shixm-cloud/ENVR3002/Lab1.md

 ### The Desktop and the Editor

-Lecturer explain the functions some tabs in the MATLAB IDE, the _current directory_, the _workspace_ ...
+Lecturer explain the functions some tabs in the MATLAB IDE, the _current directory_, the _workspace_, the _help_ system ...

 Sooner or later, you will meet problems which MATLAB cannot solve in one line.
 A collection of statements to solve such a problem is called a _program_.
 Then you will need to generate a script file to save your program.